We help our customers get faster, more responsive and/or more precise software. But what does that mean? What is it what we do here in Amsterdam?

 - Porting Manchester’s UNIFAC to OpenCL@XeonPhi.
 Even though XeonPhi Knights Corner is not a very performant accelerator, we managed to get a 160x speedup from single threaded code.
 Most of the speedup is due to clever code-optimisations.

 - Android video filter demo [to be published].
-Real-time Android-app, where the webcam stream has several OpenGL filters applied to make the it look like an old movie.
+Real-time Android-app, where the webcam stream has several real-time OpenGL filters applied to make it look like an old movie.
+This was a proof-of-concept to show we could apply our knowledge to Android and OpenGL.

-- Speeding up Excel [to be published].
-A heavy financial algorithm is offloaded to a GPU, resulting in a big speedup.
+- Speeding up Excel.
+A heavy financial algorithm is offloaded to a GPU, resulting in a big speedups.

 - Flooding simulation.
 Software that simulates flooding of land, which we ported to multi-GPU on OpenCL and got a 35x speedup over MPI.

-- Cartoonizer [to be published].
-The webcam or video stream is made as if it was a cartoon using several image filters.
+- Cartoonizer.
+The webcam or video stream is “cartoonized” using several image filters on an FPGA using OpenCL.